Kai’Sa is one of the most popular ADC picks for regular League of Legends players and pros alike.

-Her kit promises to be one of the most complex and diverse available in the game—not just on other ADCs, either.
-She looks like she packs more creative freedom in her playstyle than most other champions altogether.
+Her kit is one of the most complex and diverse available in the game—not just on other ADCs, either.
+She packs more creative freedom in her playstyle than most other champions altogether.
 By stacking AP, AD, or attack speed to 100 (or 100 percent in attack speed’s case), you can transform her abilities to match different playstyles, opening up more possibilities for her than even Kayn.

-With this quick, top-level guide, you’ll know how to build her, play her, and hopefully, not act like you’re in Bronze with her.
+With this quick, top-level guide, you’ll learn how to build her, play her, and hopefully not act like you’re in Bronze with her.

 As we mentioned, Kai’Sa can build AP, AD, or attack speed and remain effective as long as she builds them in the correct scenarios.
 For instance, flat AP is best used for reliable burst damage, but full AD and crit is used for high-risk/high-reward bursting due to relying on crits.
 The attack speed and attack speed hybrid builds work best against teams with tons of tanks, and they put out the most consistent and reliable DPS due to her true damage passive.

 Here are the best items to run depending on which build you choose, in order of effectiveness.
 Keep in mind that the later into a build you go, the more situational items become.